Legislative Council of Brunei: Reinstatement and Proposed Reforms (2004–2005)

-A member of the Council asked information from the second finance minister of the nation during a meeting in March 2007 regarding government investment organizations like the Workers Trust Fund and the Brunei Investment Agency (BIA).
+A member of the Legislative Council asked information from the second finance minister of the nation during a meeting in March 2007 regarding government investment organizations like the Workers Trust Fund and the Brunei Investment Agency (BIA).
 The Minister of Home Affairs, a member of the sultan's appointed cabinet, urged for prudent use of the national budget in April in yet another sporadic appeal for accountability.

 On 6 March 2007, the Sultan gave his permission to be present at the International Convention Centre in Berakas for the opening ceremony of the first sitting of the Legislative Council's third session.
 Additionally present were Prince Mohamed Bolkiah, Minister of Foreign Affairs and Commerce, and Prince Al-Muhtadee Billah, Crown Prince and Senior Minister in the Prime Minister's Office.
-The People's Awareness Party (PAKAR) was completely disbanded, and the president of the Brunei National Solidarity Party (PPKB) was forced to resign.
+The People's Awareness Party (PAKAR) was completely disbanded, and the president of the Brunei National Solidarity Party (PPKB) was forced to resign, with the party dissolving by 2008.
 In addition, the government's Registrar of Societies tightened its supervision over political party activity in 2007.

-The first meeting of the fourth session of the Legislative Council began on 4 March 2008 at the new building in Jalan Kebangsaan.
-The Sultan officiated the grand opening by signing a plaque shortly after receiving the Royal Salute and inspecting the guard of honour by the personnel of the Royal Brunei Police Force (RBPF).
+The first meeting of the fourth session of the Legislative Council (2008–2009) convened on 4 March 2008 at the newly completed Dewan Majlis building on Jalan Kebangsaan.
+The session was officially opened by Sultan Hassanal Bolkiah by signing a plaque shortly after receiving the Royal Salute and inspecting the guard of honour by the personnel of the Royal Brunei Police Force (RBPF).
+He was accompanied by Prince Mohamed Bolkiah, Minister of Foreign Affairs and Trade, and Crown Prince Al-Muhtadee Billah, Senior Minister in the Prime Minister's Office.

 Roles

-Since 1959, the council has played significant roles towards Brunei; not only to consider and approve budgets and revenue estimates, but also to advise the Sultan on the drive of the Government, to review policies implemented by the Government and to pass bills and motions brought by the Government and other members of the council.
+Since its creation in 1959, the Legislative Council has played significant roles towards Brunei; not only to consider and approve budgets and revenue estimates, but also to advise the Sultan on the drive of the Government, to review policies implemented by the Government and to pass bills and motions brought by the Government and other members of the council.

 Legislative procedure

-The Council follows the practice of other Commonwealth parliaments.
-All bills presented in the Council go through three readings.
-All bills, however, must obtain prior approval from the Cabinet prior to their presentation in the council.
-Once a bill is passed, a bill must obtain Royal Assent in order to turn such bill to an Act.
+The Legislative Council of Brunei adheres to procedures similar to those observed in other Commonwealth parliamentary systems.
+All bills introduced in the Council undergo three readings.
+Prior to being tabled, however, each bill must receive approval from the Council of Cabinet Ministers.

+Following passage by the Legislative Council, a bill requires Royal Assent to become an Act.
+In accordance with the Council's Standing Orders, statements by members must be addressed to the Speaker or, in the context of committee sessions, to the committee chair.
+For legislation to take effect, it must be published in the official government gazette.